openslice/io.openslice.main/doc/catalogs.md

 ## Manage a Service Specification

 You can manage them though the Web UI

-## Adding Service Actions (aka Day 2 config)

-In some cases, if the underlying service is configured, there are

 ## Assign a Service Specification to Service Categories and Publish